-I spent 15 years of my life in the corporate world, and used to define my human worth through my profession and the social status on my business card.
+I spent 15 years of my life in the corporate world and used to define my human worth through my profession and the social status on my business card.

 At the time, building a successful career meant the world to me.
-I was keeping myself busy all the time, always on a rush, wanting to do more and achieve more, and nothing I was doing felt good enough.
+I was keeping myself busy all the time, always in a rush, wanting to do more and achieve more, and nothing I was doing felt good enough.
 I was a perfectionist, and that used to give me a sense of pride as if my need for perfection were a strength or some sign of virtue.

 During my leadership experience, there were several situations when I felt like wearing a mask.
 That was very inauthentic.
 I wanted to look invincible and strong, and I’d been told that showing emotions in a working environment was unprofessional.
 Some of my peers perceived me as “too emotional” and “too intense.”